Xero partner code of conduct

 (i) information as to how Clients will be able to access Xero data relating to their business, including if the relationship between the Partner and the Client terminates or there is a dispute between the Partner and the Client;

-(ii) what the Partner will require from the Client in order to facilitate a transition of accounting services (and/or related services) from the Partner to a new adviser; and
+(ii) what the Partner will require from the Client in order to facilitate a transition of accounting services (and/or related services) from the Partner to a new advisor; and

 (iii) what dispute resolution procedures the Partner has in place and how access to the Xero subscription will be maintained in the event of a dispute (including relating to non-payment of the Partner’s fees) between the Partner and Clients.